-The recommended editor for writing R code is the Emacs (Stallmann, 1999) with its ESS interface (Emacs Speaks Statistics; Rossini et al., 2001).
-In the R manuals, there is a remark on ESS in Venables et al. (2003), and an entire Section devoted to "R and Emacs" can be found in Hornik (2003).
+and Hornik, 2003).
+In the R manuals, there is a remark on ESS in Venables, Smith, and the R Development Core Team (2003), and an entire Section devoted to "R and Emacs" can be found in Hornik (2003).
 In my experience, many Windows users feel uncomfortable4 with the Emacs.
 This was indeed the initial occasion for writing R-WinEdt.

-WinEdt is a very powerful and flexible editor focused on LATEX, and it is widely known among LATEX users under Windows (see Figure 1 for a screenshot).
+WinEdt is a very powerful and flexible editor focused on IATEX, and it is widely known among IATEX users under Windows (see Figure 1 for a screenshot).
 It is easy to define Task Bars, Menus, and quite sophisticated highlighting schemes in WinEdt.
 The editor also provides an extended Macro language that includes, e.g., capabilities for interaction with the operating system.
 There are convenient ways to automate tasks in WinEdt using this macro language (the Linux user typically uses a Makefile, instead).
 For details I refer to the WinEdt manuals.